Frequently Asked Questions

 Therapy Dog Questions:

 To become a Therapy Dog team with CIC, your dog must attend CIC’s 8 week Therapy Dog training class.
-However, to join this class, you must successfully complete CIC’s Foundational Skills Training Class OR be an active membership with a traditional therapy dog organization OR pass an evaluation with one of CIC’s trainers.
+However, to join this class, you must successfully complete CIC’s Foundational Skills Training Class OR be an active member with a traditional therapy dog organization OR pass an evaluation with one of CIC’s trainers.
 Once you are a Therapy Dog team with CIC, you can access your online portal for upcoming volunteer opportunities!

 Maybe!
 One perk of CIC’s programming is that it is active, skills based work for your dog.
 This means it’s a good fit for younger, more energetic dogs compared to traditional therapy dog work at hospitals or nursing homes.
 While many CIC Therapy Dogs can do both types of therapy dog work, the excitable dogs fit best with CIC’s programs!
 Our Foundational Skills class will provide you with the dog training skills to help them navigate their big feelings, help them understand what we’re asking of them, and ensure you know proper methods to manage their energy.
 That being said, student and dog safety is first and foremost, so dogs that can’t regulate emotionally after training likely won’t be successful as a Therapy Dog.